Keroloues-Mourad/Stay_Or_Churn_Analyzer/README.md

 💡 Customer Churn Predictor

-This is an interactive and modern Streamlit website designed to predict customer churn for telecom services.
+This is an interactive and modern website designed to predict customer churn for telecom services.
 It leverages a logistic regression model trained on preprocessed Telco customer data.

 The app allows users to simulate customer profiles by answering intuitive Yes/No questions using a clean visual interface and provides real time predictions in the form of percentage.